 - Blogs are listed on the ballot in alphabetical order, the current top 50 blogs are highlighted with their current ranking in parentheses, the current top 10 are also bolded so they stand out.
 So please go through the whole list when making your choices (Duncan ended up on the bottom).

 - Again this year we also having voting in special categories to help distinguish certain types of blogs.
 The choices of which blogs to include in the categories was the result of this survey and my best guessing.
 I did cut down on some of the categories this year to keep it simple.
 The categories are independent of the general voting so first pick and rank your top 10 overall favorite blogs and then choose your favorite blog in each category.

-- Voting will run until 3/1, afterwards the results will be determined and announced on a special vChat episode with myself, Simon Seagrave, David Davis and John Troyer.
+- Voting will run until 3/17, afterwards the results will be determined and announced on a special live podcast with myself, Simon Seagrave, David Davis, Rick Vanover and John Troyer.

 - Duplicate vote protection is enabled, we’ll be using geolocation, IP addresses & cookies to protect against duplicate votes.
 This isn’t Chicago, please be honest and fair when voting, any suspicious votes will be tossed.